 Finally, we also estimate the ATT for the variable at least one visit to the dentist in the 12 months prior to the interview.
-Since for dental services ADSE beneficiaries have a much higher coverage than the NHS-only group, we expect a positive impact of ADSE in the probability of visiting a dentist.
+Since ADSE beneficiaries have a much higher coverage than the NHS-only group for dental services, we expect a positive impact of ADSE in the probability of visiting a dentist.
 Table 9 shows the ATT estimates for the whole sample and for the age group subsamples controlling for the smallest set of regressors.
-Results show a positive effect for all the samples but the middle-age, but none of the estimates is statistically significantly different from zero.
-Chiappori et al. (1998) argued that when non-monetary costs are large the demand is more inelastic and this may well be the explanation for the small or inexistence effect of ADSE in dental care.
-Alternatively, this result may be the consequence of a coarse dependent variable and if instead we had number of visits to the dentist we may have found an effect.
+Results show a positive effect for all the samples but the middle-age group, but none of the estimates are statistically significantly different from zero.26 Chiappori